 Before European settlement, the First Peoples of Australia consisted of at least 250 separate nations with their own language groups.
 They had complex kinship systems and trading relationships, both between each other and internationally.
 In the cold south, they built stone dwellings and wore warm clothing.
 They practised agriculture.
 Through at least forty thousand years of occupation, they had adapted to climate change caused by Ice Age and continental drift, and had developed sustainable practices of caring for the land.

 These are the peoples who have, sadly, suffered dispossession and marginalisation at the hands of Second Peoples.
+And today they carry the impacts of Intergenerational Trauma.
 These are the peoples the Uniting Church In Australia recognises in the Preamble to our own Constitution.
 These are the peoples of the United Aboriginal and Island Christian Congress.
 These are the peoples with whom we have the opportunity to enter into covenant relationship, to learn from each other and work together towards shalom.

 The 15th Assembly of the Uniting Church met in July 2018, and considered a recommendation with rationale regarding recognition of sovereignty by the First Peoples of Australia.
-The Assembly resolved to:
+The Assembly resolved:

 In the light of:

 (a) the Preamble to the Constitution of UCA which defines sovereignty to be the way in which First Peoples understand themselves to be the traditional owners and custodians, and